5.9.1 Pregnancy, Childbirth, Adoption, and Lactation: Policy

 Students who are supported by fellowships external to Stanford must adhere to the rules of the granting agency with respect to absences from academic and research work.
-If the granting agency requires suspension of fellowship benefits during the six-week period, the student will be eligible for substitute payment from the childbirth accommodation fund.
+If the granting agency requires suspension of fellowship benefits during the one quarter period, the student will be eligible for substitute payment from the Childbirth Accommodation Fund.

 This policy applies to undergraduate and graduate students and postdoctoral scholars (faculty, staff, or campus visitors should contact the WorkLife Office).